01WilibertXXIV/drive-text-merger/README.md

 ## Overview
 This script merges text files from a Google Drive folder into a single file while tracking changes, updates, and deletions.
 Files are split into chunks of 200MB or 450,000 words (whichever comes first) to ensure compatibility with NotebookLM.

+This app will be updated regularly to add new features and fix bugs.

 ### Limitations:
 - Currently supports Doc, DocX, and some PDF files only
 - Support for additional file types will be added in future updates

 ## Installation
+First, you need to make sure you have Python installed.
+You can download it [here](https://www.python.org/downloads/).

-Install the required packages by running the following command:
+Then, you need to install the required packages by running the following command *in the root directory*:
 ```bash
 pip install -r requirements.txt
 ```